subwaymatch/accy570-course-site/content/question/python-coding/retrieve-items-from-list-02/_question.md

 title: Retrieve items from a list
 ---

-Print out the last value on `menu` list.
+Print out the last menu item on the `menu` list 🌮.